isDisplayed, isSelected, isEnabled in Selenium

 15. What is JavaScriptExecutor and in which cases JavaScriptExecutor will help in Selenium automation?

-There are some conditions where we cannot handle some problems with WebDriver only, web controls don’t react well against selenium commands.
-In this kind of situations, we use Javascript.
-It is useful for custom synchronizations, hide or show the web elements, change values, test flash/HTML5 and so on.
+There are some conditions where we cannot handle problems with only WebDriver.
+Web controls don’t react well to selenium commands.
+In this kind of situation, we use Javascript.
+It is useful for custom synchronizations, hiding or showing web elements, changing values, testing flash/HTML5, and so on.

-In order to do these, we can use Selenium’s JavascriptExecutor interface which executes JavaScript through Selenium driver.
+To do these, we can use Selenium’s JavascriptExecutor interface which executes JavaScript through Selenium driver.

-It provides “executescript” & “executeAsyncScript” methods, to run JavaScript in the context of the currently selected frame or window.
+It providesexecutescript” & “executeAsyncScript methods, to run JavaScript in the context of the currently selected frame or window.

 JavascriptExecutor js = (JavascriptExecutor) driver;